acato-plugins/branded-social-images/readme.txt

 == Frequently Asked Questions ==

-= Your plugin is not the first I've seen, why bother creating this plugin? =

-The plugins we've seen all use an external service to generate the images, or are very complex to use.
-We aim for a simple, elegant solution that is completely self-contained.

-= Does Branded Social Images use external services? =

-For image generation; NO. The plugin is self-contained in that manner.

-The plugin does use external services, namely the following, and only ONCE.
-1. Google Fonts - to download a set of sample fonts for you to use,
-2. Google APIs - to download image conversion software for converting WEBP to PNG so the images can be used by GD2.

-Number 2 might fail silently, resulting in not being able to use WEBP, but this will in no way affect the plugin itself when using PNG and JPEG.

 = Does this plugin work with third party plugins like Yoast etc.? =

 This plugin will take the title from the page as it is created by ANY SEO-plugin, and if you want, you can change it.
-E.g. If you have used Yoast-SEO to choose an OG:Image, this plugin will use it as well.
+And if you have used Yoast-SEO to choose an OG:Image, this plugin will use it as well.

 = How do I configure the plugin? =

-After installing the plugin, go to the "Branded social images" configuration page and set your fallback image, font, -color and -size, add your logo, and you are done.
+After installing the plugin, go to the "Branded Social Images" configuration page and set your fallback image, font, -color and -size, add your logo, and you are done.

 = How do I add my own fonts? =